 Crisis Solutions Center

 When a person in crisis arrives at the CSC, a multidisciplinary team comprised of mental health professionals, peer specialists, behavioral health case managers, substance use professionals, and medical staff help stabilize them, in a voluntary inpatient setting.
 They also immediately work to refer participants to long-term services and possibly housing, tailored to each person’s needs.
 As a result, the CSC helps reduce overall admissions to jails, hospital emergency departments and psychiatric hospital inpatient units.

-- The Crisis Diversion Interim Services (CDIS) is a 30-bed “step down” program which admits clients referred directly from the CDF who are homeless, or at risk for homelessness.
-Clients may stay up to 14 days and will have access to psychiatric services, mental health and chemical dependency assessments and intensive case management.
+- The Crisis Diversion Interim Services (CDIS) is an enhanced shelter program which admits clients referred directly from the CDF who are homeless, or at risk for homelessness.
+Clients may stay up to 14 days and have access to more long-term supports.

 The Crisis Diversion Facility and Mobile Crisis Team only accept eligible individuals in behavioral crisis who are referred by first responders in King County, including law enforcement, Fire Department/Medic One units, designated mental health professionals and hospital emergency departments’ social workers.
 Referrals to the Crisis Diversion Interim Services will come only from the Crisis Diversion Facility.

 Crisis Respite Program

 Working in partnership with Harborview Medical Center, King County Mental Health Court and hospitals across the county, the Crisis Respite Program is a vital buffer between psychiatric emergency care and life back on the streets.
 Without this program, people would have little choice but to return to the streets, where they would most likely repeat a cycle of using costly public services like emergency rooms, jails, sobering centers and courts.